loiclefevre/dragon/README.md

  # /!\ Warning: The key pair must be in PEM format.
 For instructions on generating a key pair in PEM format, see:
  # https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs
 key_file=<full path to SSH private key file>

+ # Uncomment in the case your SSH private key needs a pass phrase.
+# pass_phrase=<pass phrase to use with your SSH private key>

  # Fingerprint for the SSH *public* key that was added to the user mentioned above.
 To get the value, see:
  # https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#four